 The misconception here is that any slippage is bad.
-The reality is, every company experiences deal slippage.
+The reality is that every company experiences deal slippage.
 The important thing is to know what your average slip rate is so you can prepare for it.

 Churn rate refers to the number of your customers who either cancel or don't renew their subscriptions during a specific time period.